gasner/gasner/README.md

 ### Hi there 👋
-I'm **Elad**, and I'm a Full stack developer that looking for new challenges!
+I'm **Elad**, a Full stack developer that is looking for new challenges!

 ---